 - 6.5.1 Licensed charities and sub-charities must maintain adequate internal controls over proceeds and assets purchased with proceeds. - 6.5.2 An appropriate authorization structure for the disbursement of proceeds must be maintained.
-An appropriate authorization structure shall: - reside with board unless otherwise delegated to specific board members or key personnel of the licensed charity or subcharity and must be approved by a board motion; - b) only be delegated to board members or key personnel of the licensed charity or sub-charity whose position is appropriate for such delegation or any member of Chief and Council that has completed a background check (see Section 2.3); (Amended Oct 2022) - c) include specified dollar limits for individuals who have been delegated authorization from the board; and - d) (Deleted Apr 2016) - e) include a requirement that all payments for approved charitable purposes must be: (Amended Apr 2020) - made directly from the gaming account to the vendor or supplier by credit card, debit card, pre-authorized debit (PAD), electronic funds transfer (EFT), bank draft or cheque; - be fully supported by receipts, invoices and/or other documents such as contracts, agreements, time sheets, etc.; and - iii) signed or approved by two authorized personnel of the licensed charity or sub-charity: - iv) printed signatures may be used for transactions under \$25,000 if: - the accounting system used to print the cheques and the cheque distributing process has adequate internal controls and segregation of duties; and
+An appropriate authorization structure shall: - a) reside with board unless otherwise delegated to specific board members or key personnel of the licensed charity or subcharity and must be approved by a board motion; - b) only be delegated to board members or key personnel of the licensed charity or sub-charity whose position is appropriate for such delegation or any member of Chief and Council that has completed a background check (see Section 2.3); - c) include specified dollar limits for individuals who have been delegated authorization from the board; and - d) include a requirement that all payments for approved charitable purposes must be: - made directly from the gaming account to the vendor or supplier by credit card, debit card, pre-authorized debit (PAD), electronic funds transfer (EFT), bank draft or cheque; - be fully supported by receipts, invoices and/or other documents such as contracts, agreements, time sheets, etc.; and - iii) signed or approved by two authorized personnel of the licensed charity or sub-charity: - iv) printed signatures may be used for transactions under \$25,000 if: - the accounting system used to print the cheques and the cheque distributing process has adequate internal controls and segregation of duties; and the internal controls and segregation of duties for the accounting system and cheque distributing process has been reviewed and approved by AGLC.
+6.5.3 The re mus t be proper segregation of duties including segregation of: a) revie ew and disbursement process: i) revenue receipts; ii) approval for disbursements; iii) access to cheque stock; iv) general ledger data entry; v) cheque printing and distribution; and vi) bank reconciliations. b) payr oll process: i) addition/change of employees and pay rates to payroll system/software; ii) approval of hours worked; and iii) entry of hours to payroll system/software.
+6.5.4 - ments ditions to individuals are permitted under the following a) prio r approval has been granted by AGLC; or b) n payments are made to individuals the following mation must be maintained: i) claimant's first name, last name and position title; ii) a summary of the expenses incurred including the amount, date, description and reason for the expense; iii) if for travel, the location traveled to, reason for travel, the time and dates of departure/return; iv) signature of the claimant and signature of authorization; and v) original receipts, invoices and/or other applicable supporting documents for the expenditures requiring reimbursement.
+Original signed by DATE ISSUED: March 26, 2024 AUTHORITY: Len Rhodes